django-tastypie/django-tastypie/docs/tutorial.rst

-This class, by virtue of being a :class:`~tastypie.resources.ModelResource` subclass, will introspect all non-relational fields on the ``Entry`` model and create it's own :mod:`ApiFields <tastypie.fields>` that map to those fields, much like the way Django's ``ModelForm`` class introspects.
+This class, by virtue of being a :class:`~tastypie.resources.ModelResource` subclass, will introspect all non-relational fields on the ``Entry`` model and create its own :mod:`ApiFields <tastypie.fields>` that map to those fields, much like the way Django's ``ModelForm`` class introspects.

 .. note::